Aaron Hernandez: 2013 Miami shooting of Alexander Bradley

-In February 2013, Hernandez, Bradley, and several others visited a Florida strip club where they rang up a $10,000 bill.
+In February 2013, Hernandez, Bradley, and several others visited a Florida strip club where they had a $10,000 bill.
 Hernandez began to worry about two men sitting across from them, thinking they were plainclothes Boston police officers.
 Bradley later recalled telling Hernandez that they were probably tracking the pair as part of their investigation into the double murder outside the Cure.

 Hernandez and Bradley had a troubled relationship at this point.
 Bradley claimed that on February 13, 2013, during the same trip, he woke up in a car with Hernandez pointing a gun at his face.
 The next morning, police found Bradley lying in a parking lot and bleeding from a bullet hole between his eyes.
 Bradley survived, but lost his right eye.
-He did not cooperate with police, but instead sought revenge.
+He did not cooperate with police, and sought revenge.

 The pair would trade more than 500 text messages in the next three months, which included death threats and attempts at extortion.
-Bradley told Hernandez that he had "semiautomatic weapons, bulletproof vests, and a crew that ran six deep."
+Bradley told Hernandez that he had "semiautomatic weapons, bulletproof vests, and a crew that ran six deep".
 Hernandez's agent tried, unsuccessfully, to settle the matter quietly.
 Bradley demanded $5 million to keep his silence, and Hernandez countered with $1.5 million.
 Bradley then asked for $2.5 million.
-Hernandez did not respond, but instead went to see his lawyer.
+Hernandez did not respond, and went to see his lawyer.

 On June 13, 2013, Bradley filed a civil lawsuit for damages against Hernandez in a Florida federal court.
 He withdrew the suit four days later, giving the two a chance to work out a settlement without the media knowing about it.
 On September 3, 2013, Hernandez's lawyers filed a postponement request in federal court until his murder charges were resolved.
 In February 2016, Hernandez reached a settlement with Bradley over the lawsuit.
 The terms of the settlement were not disclosed.

 On May 11, 2015, Hernandez was indicted for witness intimidation in relation to the Bradley shooting, since Bradley was reportedly a witness to the 2012 Boston double homicide.
 The intimidation charge for Hernandez carried a maximum penalty of ten years in prison.
 This charge was included in Hernandez's trial for the double homicide, which began on March 1, 2017.
 During the trial, it was revealed Bradley texted his lawyer about the shooting in a deleted text message, which read:

 "Now u sure once I withdraw this lawsuit I wont be held on perjury after I tell the truth about me not recalling anything about who shot me."
+According to Hernandez, the shooting of Bradley was the result of a drug deal gone wrong.
+"Aaron was telling us that there was a drug deal that was going on and it went bad and [Alexander Bradley] he was pissed at Aaron for vouching for these guys," his attorney Jose Baez said in an interview.